You’d be hard-pressed to find any “Best Pet Vacuums” list that doesn’t include a Shark or Dyson vacuum (or both)!

 The Professional Lift-Away is an older model of Shark’s latest vacuum, the Powered Lift-Away.
 We’ll look at their latest model in our third section, compared against the Dyson Big Ball Animal.

 Operation: Both options are very maneuverable on floors.
 The Pro Lift-Away has a swiveling head that offers comparable handling to the Dyson ball technology, and both can easily navigate around furniture and other obstacles for faster cleaning.
 Both offer an improvement in handling compared to standard vacuum designs.
+The biggest difference is that you’ll have to switch tools on the Shark while the Dyson self-adjusts.

 The Pro Lift-Away weighs slightly less than the Multi Floor, though both vacuums could be considered relatively light.
 The Lift-Away weighs roughly 14 pounds, while the Multi Floor weighs about 17 pounds.
+The light build does compromise durability, but it’s extremely convenient

 Shark’s lift-away design offers a lot more versatility that the Multi Floor—particularly if your home has stairs.
 For many users, the Pro Lift-Away’s ability to quickly change between a canister and upright was a highly useful feature that sold them on this vacuum.
+The Multi Floor is something of a pain to use on stairs.

 Filter System: Both vacuums feature solid filtration systems, and are a good fit for pet owners with allergies.
 The Dyson Multi Floor is Certified Asthma and Allergy, offering whole-machine HEPA filtration.
 Shark’s Professional Rotator also features complete seal HEPA filtration.
+Since both are bagless, we don’t think there’s a substantial difference between the two.
+The only thing we’ve found of note is that the Dyson does a better job keeping debris away from the filter.

 Dyson V8 Animal